scrapinghub/dateparser/docs/custom_language_detection.rst

 Custom implementation
 =====================

-``dateparser`` allows the integration of any library to detect the languages by wrapping them in a function that accepts ``text`` and ``confidence_threshold`` and returns a list of the detected language codes in ISO 639 standards.
+``dateparser`` allows the integration of any library to detect languages by wrapping that library in a function that accepts 2 parameters, ``text`` and ``confidence_threshold``, and returns a list of the detected language codes in ISO 639 standards.

 Wrapper for boilerplate for implementing custom language detections::

     def detect_languages(text, confidence_threshold):
         """
-        Takes two variables: `text` and `confidence_threshold` and returns a list of `languages codes`.
+        Takes 2 parameters, `text` and `confidence_threshold`, and returns a list of `languages codes`.

-        * `text` is a string containing from where the language codes are derived.
+        * `text` is the input string whose language needs to be detected.

-        * `confidence_threshold` is a number between 0 and 1 that can be
+        * `confidence_threshold` is a number between 0 and 1 that indicates the
-        used to decide if the confidence is enough.
-It can be also ignored.
+        minimum confidence required for language matches.

-        This value comes from the dateparser setting:
+        For language detection libraries that, for each language, indicate how confident they are that the language matches the input text, you should filter out languages with a confidence lower than this value (adjusted, if needed, to the confidence range of the target library).

-        `LANGUAGE_DETECTION_CONFIDENCE_THRESHOLD`
+        This value comes from the dateparser setting `LANGUAGE_DETECTION_CONFIDENCE_THRESHOLD`.

         The result must be a list of languages codes (strings).
         """